dart-lang/site-www/src/tools/pub/cmd/index.md

 [`pub get`](/tools/pub/cmd/pub-get)
 : Retrieves the packages that are listed as the dependencies for the application.
+If a `pubspec.lock` file already exists, fetches the same version of each dependency (if missing) as listed in the lock file.
+Creates or updates the lock file, as needed.
   One of the most commonly used pub commands.

 [`pub upgrade`](/tools/pub/cmd/pub-upgrade)
-: Retrieves the latest versions of all the packages that are listed as dependencies used by the application.
+: Retrieves the latest version of each package listed as dependencies used by the application.
+If a `pubspec.lock` file exists, ignores the versions listed in the lock file and fetches the newest versions that honor the constraints in the pubspec.
+  Creates or updates the lock file, as needed.
   One of the most commonly used pub commands.

 ## Development

 Pub supports development for web-based apps and command-line apps.

-### Web-based apps
+### Web apps

 If your web app's directory structure follows pub's [package layout conventions](/tools/pub/package-layout), you can use the pub development